Skip to footer content

 $vbLabelText $csharpLabel

-For more details on reading and writing to cell values, check this tutorial read Excel file in C# example.
+For more details on reading and writing to cell values, check out this tutorial on reading Excel files in C# example.
+You can also explore advanced features like applying formulas or working with named ranges.

 IronXL can be used to read Excel sheets at once using Rows and Columns indexes.
-The following IronXL code samples help to get the entire Excel file data in the same format on the console output:
+This is particularly useful when you need to process all data in a worksheet or when you're converting Excel to other formats like CSV or JSON.
+The following IronXL code samples help you get the entire Excel file data in the same format on the console output:

 WorkBook workbook = WorkBook.Load("test.xlsx");